tauren/tax-scenarios-lean/docs/stories/story-1.5-load-from-url.md

     1. On initial application load, the app checks for a specific URL query parameter (e.g., `planData`) containing the plan data string.
     2. If the `planData` parameter is present, the system attempts to URL-decode its value, then decompress it using LZ-String, and finally deserialize the resulting JSON string into a `UserAppState` object (which includes `activePlanInternalName`).
     3. If the URL data is successfully parsed into a valid `UserAppState` object:
         a.
-The application checks if the current in-memory `ActivePlan` (which might have been loaded from `localStorage` or is a new/empty session) contains "significant user-entered data" (e.g., a runtime `isDirty` flag is true, or it's not the default empty "Untitled Plan" state).
+The application checks if the current in-memory `ActivePlan` (which might have been loaded from `localStorage` or is a new/empty session) contains "significant user-entered data" (e.g., it's not the default empty "Untitled Plan" state).
 If so, the user is prompted with a clear UI message (e.g., in a modal): "You have unsaved changes in your current plan.
 Loading data from this link will discard your current work.
 Do you want to proceed?
 [Load from Link & Discard] [Cancel]".
         b.
-If the user chooses to "Load from Link & Discard" (or if no prompt was needed because the current plan was empty/default/not dirty), the `UserAppState` data parsed from the URL becomes the new Active Plan in the Zustand store.
+If the user chooses to "Load from Link & Discard" (or if no prompt was needed because the current plan was empty/default), the `UserAppState` data parsed from the URL becomes the new Active Plan in the Zustand store.
         c.
 The `activePlanInternalName` from the loaded data is used.
 If not present in the loaded data, a default name like "Loaded Plan" is assigned.
 This newly loaded state is then subject to auto-save to `localStorage` as per Story 1.4's logic.
     4. If the URL data is invalid at any stage (URL decoding, decompression, JSON parsing, or if the deserialized object doesn't structurally match `UserAppState`): The system logs an error to the console, displays a user-friendly error message (e.g., "Could not load plan from URL: The link appears to be invalid or corrupted."), and then proceeds to load any existing plan from `localStorage` or initializes a fresh "Untitled Plan" (as per Story 1.4 logic).
     5. A successful load of plan data from the URL correctly updates the UI to reflect the content of this newly loaded Active Plan.